cafawo/Jupysenter/README.md

 # Jupysenter

-**Jupysenter** enhances the presentation of Jupyter Notebooks in VS Code by enabling smooth navigation using wireless presenter tools (like the Logitech R400) — ideal for teaching or presenting in lecture halls.
+**Jupysenter** enhances the presentation of Jupyter Notebooks in VS Code by enabling smooth navigation using wireless presenter tools — ideal for teaching or presenting in lecture halls.

 ---